Your pension includes two additional valuable benefits: inflation protection and survivor benefits.

 The years during which you earned your service are a factor

-The years in which you earned your pensionable service are the main factor in calculating any inflation protection increase for which you may qualify.
+The years in which you earned your pension are the main factor in calculating any inflation protection increase for which you may qualify.
 There are three time periods in which pensionable service is treated in different ways.

 We’ll notify you of any increase